Is Your Cat Suffering from Allergies? Here’s What You Need to Know

 - Swollen Paws or Face: Some cats may develop swelling in their paws, face, or other areas due to an allergic reaction.

 It’s important to note that these symptoms can also be caused by other health conditions, so it’s crucial to consult a veterinarian for a proper diagnosis.
+They’ll be able to assess whether your cat is suffering from allergies or a cold, in which case a cat cold treatment should suffice.

 Caring for a Cat with Allergies